andis-sprinkis/snippet/sh_gpg_pgp_key_operations.md

 Revoking a PGP key:

-1. The revocation certificate files need to be prepared for their use:
+1. The revocation certificate file needs to be prepared for it's use:

     > To avoid an accidental use of this file, a colon has been inserted
     > before the 5 dashes below.
 Remove this colon with a text editor